 Conclusion

 Our analysis of coral reefs in four countries spanning the tropics showed the dominance of low trophic-level fishes in standing biomass, biomass production, and nutrient production.
 Coral reef herbivores are likely to be the primary contributor to ecosystem and fisheries services across diverse (and disturbed) benthic habitats, fisheries management strategies, and at reefs with varying biomass levels, underlining their importance for tropical food security.
-Here, reefs that avoided extreme biomass depletion (i.e. >100 kg ha-1) maintained herbivore dominance, affirming the potential for fisheries management to reach biomass thresholds [34], ecosystem functions (e.g., grazing), and nutritious fisheries catches.
-Higher biomass thresholds (300-600 kg ha-1) are closer to biomass-based multispecies maximum sustainable yields, and thus will have additional benefits for ecosystem-level sustainability targets, as shown in large-scale analyses of both fished and remote reefs [10,34,66].
-We also found that the trophic structure of reef fishery services was resilient to different management strategies (e.g. gear and access restrictions, no-take areas), supporting use of culturally and socially appropriate management that permits fishing.
-Our framework provides an interdisciplinary approach that integrates theory across ecology, human health, and fisheries science, helping focus efforts on protecting and maximising sustainable seafood supply to food-insecure communities [8,67].
+Here, reefs that avoided extreme biomass depletion (i.e. >100 kg ha-1) maintained herbivore dominance, affirming the potential for fisheries management to reach biomass thresholds [33], ecosystem functions (e.g., grazing), and nutritious fisheries catches.
+Higher biomass thresholds (300-600 kg ha-1) are closer to biomass-based multispecies maximum sustainable yields, and thus will have additional benefits for ecosystem-level sustainability targets, as shown in large-scale analyses of both fished and remote reefs [9,33,65].
+We also found that the trophic structure of reef fishery services was resilient to different management strategies (e.g., gear and access restrictions, no-take areas), supporting use of culturally and socially appropriate management that permits fishing.
+Our framework provides an interdisciplinary approach that integrates theory across ecology, human health, and fisheries science, helping focus efforts on protecting and maximising sustainable seafood supply to food-insecure people [7,66].

 Acknowledgements